Alfresco/alfresco-ssl-generator/README.md

 Samples of using these scripts and how they replace the `run.sh` functionality or add on to it can be found in `ssl-tool\samples` folder of this project.
 Keep in mind that some locations of generated scripts or names of keystores might differ between the samples of new approach (`run_ca.sh` + `run_encryption.sh` + `run_additional.sh`) and legacy approach (`run.sh` + `run_additional.sh`).

+If you'd like to restrict the certificates provided to a truststore, to pick and choose between which ones should be added to which service, you can do that by adding to the command of `run_additional.sh` script the `-notruststore` flag.
+This flag causes `run_additional.sh` script to not generate a truststore on its own.
+Afterwards you can write your own instructions to generate a truststore by picking certificates from the `certificates` folder that would end up in it after running the scripts.
+Sample command that would create a truststore for Solr that contains only the Repository certificate: keytool -importcert -noprompt -alias alfresco -file certificates/alfresco.cer -keystore keystores/solr/solr.truststore -storetype JCEKS -storepass password

+You can add more certificates this way.

 ## Batch Script Standalone (Windows)

-When working on a *Windows* machine, shell script `ssl-tool-win/run.cmd` can be used directly from command line.
+When working on a *Windows* machine, shell scripts can be used directly from command line.
 It's required to have `OpenSSL` and `keytool` programs available in the *PATH*.
+It is recommended to use the latest versions of these programs when possible.

 The parameters described above, can be used from command line.